10th Mountain Division Band Performs in the Brooklyn Veteran Appreciation Parade

 |0

-This work, 10th Mountain Division Band Performs in the Brooklyn Veteran Appreciation Parade, by SPC Salvador Castro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 10th Mountain Division Band Performs in the Brooklyn Veteran Appreciation Parade, by PFC Alyssa Norton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.